FreakFrakFrok/Raspicam/README.md

 - From a console window run the following script to enable your camera: "sudo raspi-config".
 On your Raspberry configuration go to interfacing options and make sure camera option is enabled.
 - From a console window run the following script: "sudo python3 /Edatasoluciones/Edata_CamValidation.py"
 - You will be asked to insert your Raspicam Activation Key.
-- You're ready to start browsing the movement detection on the website.<br/<br/>
+- You're ready to start browsing the movement detection on the website.